WhatsApp is one of the most popular instant messaging applications in the world. They promise that end-to-end chats are

 4. Do Not Save Screenshots on the Phone

 Don’t copy and save the WhatsApp chat screenshots on your phone.
-But still, you want a backup of these chats, encrypt it and save in a separate secure place.
+But still, if you want a backup of these chats, encrypt it and save it in a separate secure place.

-Constantly update your mobile apps, like WhatsApp, and add the new security updates to your smartphone.
+Constantly update your mobile apps, like WhatsApp, and add new security updates to your smartphone.
 Also, update your smartphone system software (OS upgrade) as soon as the new version is available.

 You and your recipient would need to run the new versions of WhatsApp to use the encryption function.
 You should search or configure for updates to WhatsApp from the app store on your smartphone.

 Do not allow access to the main internal memory location for all phone-installed applications.
 In the system configuration, you can manage this access permission.
-Don’t grant permissions the apps need to access the primary storage in an inefficient way.
+Don’t grant permissions to the apps that need to access the primary storage inefficiently.